tienfeek/chute-tutorials/Android/ListingChutesTutorial/README.md

 </code></pre>

 ##ChuteInviteActivity.java
 This Activity class contains ListView and two buttons.
 The list is filled with user contacts.
-When "Ok" button is clicked, <code>GCMembership.invite()</code> callback is executed and the selected contacts are invited to join the chute.
+When "Ok" button is clicked, <code>GCMembership.invite(Context context, String chuteId, ArrayList<String> emails, GCHttpResponseParser<T> parser, GCHttpCallback<T> callback)</code> callback is executed and the selected contacts are invited to join the chute.
 If the callback succeeds, Toast message appears indicating the invites have been sent.
 <pre><code>
 private final class OkClickListener implements OnClickListener {